visualizedata/data-structures/README.md

 ### November 10 (Week 11)

 Serverless computing.
 Workshop by Jessie Han: Use python + flask to host a website.

+**Weekly Assignment 10, due Tuesday 11/16 at 6:00pm:**
+You will submit the final designs for the interfaces for each of your three data sources.

 #### Read: